 Take the next steps

-Start your journey to studying abroad by signing up to take the TOEFL® Essentials™ test — then build your playlist to help you prep!
+Start your journey to studying abroad by registering for the TOEFL iBT® test — then build your playlist to help you prep!

 Check Out These Schools

 Start your U.S. adventure with Study in the USA